 Where are you located?

 I am located inside Auburn Office Space, which is off North Dean Road.
-It’s a very discrete location that is shared with other professionals (CPAs, Builders, etc).
+It’s a discreet location shared with other professionals (CPAs, builders, etc.).
 The building offers ample parking and quiet, comfortable waiting areas.
 The building, restrooms, and my office are all handicap accessible.

 How do I know if I need counseling?

-If you are unsatisfied with any area of your life, therapy can be beneficial for you.
-Seeking help is difficult for most people.
-We can all benefit from therapy.
-If you don’t think you could benefit from therapy, you probably need therapy.
+If you are unsatisfied with any area of your life, therapy can be beneficial.
+Seeking help is difficult for most people, and we can all benefit from therapy at different points in life.
+If you’re questioning whether therapy could help, that curiosity alone is often a sign that support may be beneficial.

 I’m still just not sure counseling really works.
 What can you tell me that will address my skepticism about the process?